Spring Rejuvenation for Vata-Pitta-Kapha

 This legume soup detoxifies the system and nourishes the muscle, bone, and reproductive fluids while energizing the whole body.

-- Bibhitaki—Bibhitaki is one of three ingredients in the famous Ayurvedic formula, triphala, but it is particularly calming to kapha.
-If your primary imbalance relates to kapha, you could use bibhitaki in place of triphala, but in a similar manner—taking ½ teaspoon of powdered Bibhitaki with ½ teaspoon ghee and ½ teaspoon honey in the morning.
+Bibhitaki.
+Bibhitaki is one of three ingredients in the famous Ayurvedic formula, triphala, but it is particularly calming to kapha.
+If your primary imbalance relates to kapha, you could use bibhitaki in place of triphala, but in a similar manner—taking ½ teaspoon of Bibhitaki powder with ½ teaspoon ghee and ½ teaspoon honey in the morning.

 Not surprisingly, your lifestyle has a profound impact on your body’s ability to repair, regenerate, and revitalize itself.
 When we fill our days—particularly our mornings—with calming, nurturing practices that set a tone of health, relaxation, and self-love, our bodies are much better able to nurture the rejuvenation process.